hammerheim-game/hammerheim-rules/2-core-rules.md

 Once you have decided to shoot and have chosen a target you must measure to see whether the shot is within range.
-Each type of missile weapon has a maximum range, as described in the Weapons & Armour section of the book.
+Each type of missile weapon has a maximum range, as described in the Weapons & Armor section of the book.
 Assuming that your target is within range your warrior can proceed with the shot.
 If the target is out of range then he has automatically missed this turn.